Charleston Dirty Birds: West Virginia Power (2005–2021)

 In 2009, the Power hosted the South Atlantic League All-Star Game.
 The Home Run Derby was won by Power first baseman and All-Star Calvin Anderson.
 The All-Star Game itself drew a sellout crowd to Appalachian Power Park.

-The franchise again hosted the 2019 South Atlantic League All-Star Game on Tuesday, June 18, at Appalachian Power Park, marking the second time the franchise hosted the league’s mid-summer classic since 2005, with the first occurring in 2009.
+The franchise again hosted the 2019 South Atlantic League All-Star Game on Tuesday, June 18, at Appalachian Power Park, marking the second time the franchise hosted the league's mid-summer classic since 2005, with the first occurring in 2009.

 In conjunction with Major League Baseball's reorganization of the minors after the 2020 season, the Mariners opted to discontinue their affiliation with West Virginia, leaving them in need of a new affiliate for 2021.
 It was later confirmed that the Power would be dropped from affiliated baseball, with the team stating its intent to continue playing for 2021 and beyond in another league.

 On February 24, 2021, the team announced that it had been sold to a new ownership group led by Andy Shea, also owner of the Power's former South Atlantic League rivals the Lexington Legends.
 The Power joined the Legends in the Atlantic League of Professional Baseball, an independent MLB Partner league, for the 2021 season and beyond.

 As of January 20, 2023, 102 former Power players have made their MLB debut.

-Charleston Dirty Birds (2021-present)
+Charleston Dirty Birds (2021–present)

-On September 28, 2021, the team officially changed their name to the Charleston Dirty Birds, a reference to canaries once used to detect poisonous gases in the state’s coal mines.
-Charleston won the second-half Southern Division championship, but fell short in the playoffs, losing to the eventual league champion Lexington Legends in the decisive third game of their playoff series.
+On September 28, 2021, the team officially changed their name to the Charleston Dirty Birds, a reference to canaries once used to detect poisonous gases in the state's coal mines.
+Charleston won the second-half Southern Division championship, but fell short in the playoffs, losing to the eventual league champion Lexington Legends in the third game of their playoff series.

 On Sunday, July 20, 2025, against the Long Island Ducks, the Charleston Dirty Birds tied a professional baseball record by hitting 10 home runs in a single game.
 The feat matched a mark last achieved by the Toronto Blue Jays on September 14, 1987, against the Baltimore Orioles.
-Charleston’s 12-inning slugfest ended in a 17–16 victory, fueled by a power surge from James Nelson (2 HR), Keon Barnum (2 HR), Chad Sedio (2 HR), Alsander Womack (2 HR), Zach Daniels, and Joseph Rosa.
-The offensive outburst helped the Dirty Birds rally multiple times and ultimately secure the dramatic extra-inning win.
+Charleston's 12-inning game ended in a 17–16 victory, fueled by a power surge from James Nelson (2 HR), Keon Barnum (2 HR), Chad Sedio (2 HR), Alsander Womack (2 HR), Zach Daniels, and Joseph Rosa.
+The offensive helped the Dirty Birds rally multiple times and ultimately secure the extra-inning win.